SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 ## What are Regular expressions?

 - Regular expressions (or **regex** or **regexp**) is a way to make powerful search patterns.
-Unlike a standard 'find and replace' that only finds exact matches, you can use regexes to find a range of matches that fit the pattern you create.
+Unlike a standard 'find and replace' that only finds exact matches, you can use regexes to find a range of matches that fit the *pattern* you create.
-- It's best to think of regular expressions like a programming language.
-We'll be learning the syntax and operations that to build your patterns.
+- We'll be talking about creating search patterns, these are search strings (text) that use characters with special meanings (metacharacters) to do this special type of searching.
+- Is it a programming language?
+Not really, it doesn't have the full suite of operations a programming language has, but it does have strict formatting rules like you may find in a full language.

 With Regular Expressions, you can save the day!